Kind Hearts and Coronets: Plot

-When Edith agrees to marry Louis, they notify Ethelred, the childless, widowed 8th duke.
+When Edith agrees to marry Louis, they notify Ethelred, the childless, widowed eighth duke.
 He invites them to spend a few days at Chalfont Castle.
 When Ethelred casually informs Louis that he intends to remarry in order to produce an heir, Louis arranges a hunting "accident".
 Before shooting the duke, he reveals his motive.
 Lord Ascoyne D'Ascoyne dies from the shock of learning that he has become the ninth duke, sparing Louis from having to murder his kindly employer.
 Louis inherits the dukedom, but his triumph proves short-lived.

 Sibella's husband, Lionel, had made a drunken plea to Louis for financial help to avoid bankruptcy, but Louis turned him down flat.
 Lionel is later found dead, and a Scotland Yard detective arrests Louis on suspicion of murder.
 Louis elects to be tried by his peers in the House of Lords.
 During the trial, Louis and Edith are married.
 Sibella falsely testifies that Lionel was about to seek a divorce and name Louis as co-respondent.
 Ironically, Louis is convicted of a murder he had never even contemplated.

 Louis is visited by Sibella, who observes that the discovery of Lionel's suicide note and Edith's death would free Louis and enable them to marry, a proposal to which he agrees.
 Moments before his hanging, the discovery of the note secures his release.
 Louis finds both Edith and Sibella waiting for him outside the prison, but is undecided which to choose.
-When a reporter tells him that Tit-Bits magazine wishes to publish his memoirs, Louis suddenly remembers that he has left them behind in his cell.
+When a reporter tells him that Tit-Bits magazine wishes to publish his memoirs, Louis suddenly remembers that he has left them behind in his cell (thereby providing the authorities with a complete confession).